 * Clearway is the part of runway located beyond the paved part that is free of all types of obstructive material.

-* TORA is the runway length available for the takeoff run.
+* The runway provides TORA, the length available for the takeoff run.

 • TODA is TORA plus clearway when available.